 While “one-shot” agents run in fresh virtual machines (VMs) or containers greatly improve reproducibility, they suffer from the need to transmit megabytes of Java code for every build, so Jenkins features will need to be built to precache most or all of it.
 Work is underway to use Apache Kafka to make channels more robust against network failures.

-Most dramatically, the proposed Cloud Native Jenkins MVP would eliminate the bottleneck of a single Jenkins master service handling hundreds of builds.
+Most dramatically, the proposed Cloud Native Jenkins MVP would eliminate the bottleneck of a single Jenkins controller service handling hundreds of builds.
 Large Jenkins installations should use agents to distribute the build load.
-Yet the master can still receive and send lots of data over the network channel to agents, causing scalability issues as build logs, artifacts and test results are streamed.
+Yet the controller can still receive and send lots of data over the network channel to agents, causing scalability issues as build logs, artifacts and test results are streamed.

 Come learn how these tools and features can help you manage performance-critical installations in our talk!